What Professional Growth really looks like (Do these to advance your career)

 • Use Social Media Wisely: Don’t just send a generic LinkedIn request and let the connection go stale.
 Customize it with a personal note about why you’d like to connect.
 Engage with their posts and updates by leaving insightful comments.
 Share content you think they’d genuinely appreciate.

-The goal is to make real human connections.
+Bottom line is – make real human connections.
 That’s how you build a powerful network that can open up amazing opportunities.

-Check out my additional content on networking that will help you up your game:
+Check out my other posts on networking that will help you up your game:

 Building Long-Term Professional Relationships